Zhu-Zhihan/Zhu-Zhihan.github.io/index.md

 ### Zhu-Zhihan
+Research Assistant
 School of Mathematics, Beihang University, P.R.
 China
-phone: +86 15313008351 | email: zhuzhihan@buaa.edu.cn
+Phone: +86 15313008351 | Email: zhuzhihan@buaa.edu.cn

 ### Education
-You can use the [editor on GitHub](https://github.com/Zhu-Zhihan/Zhu-Zhihan.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+2017,9-2021,6  B.S. in Mathematics, Beihang University

-### Markdown
+### Work Experience
+2021,7-2022,6(expected)  Research Assistant in School of Mathematics, Beihang University  Supervisor: Prof. Yong Xia

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for